Ekta Kapoor: Television

-The following is the list of Television shows produced by Kapoor under her banner Balaji Telefilms.
-Note: television series in bold are the shows presently on air.

-Movies

-The following is the list of motion pictures produced by Kapoor under her banner Balaji Motion Pictures.

-Web series

-The following is the list of web series created/developed/produced by Kapoor under her banner ALT Digital Media Entertainment for her video on demand platform ALT Balaji.
+Film

 Accolades

-Kapoor also works on script writing, creative conversion and concept building.
+Kapoor also works on scriptwriting, creative conversion, and concept building.
 Having been chosen as one of 50 of ‘Asia's Most Powerful Communicators’ by Asia Week magazine in 2001, she has helped launch the careers of many actors and actresses.

 She was chosen to lead the Confederation of Indian Industries (CII) entertainment committee.
 The other awards she received are; The Society Achiever Award and The Best Entrepreneur of the Year 2001.

 Kapoor is regarded as one of the most powerful ladies in the television industry and is amongst the top 25 woman entrepreneurs of India.

-She was awarded Padma Shri, the fourth highest civilian honour, in 2020 for her work in the field of arts.
+She was awarded the Padma Shri, the fourth highest civilian honor, in 2020 for her work in the field of arts.

 Kapoor has also received awards as the producer of Balaji Telefilms.
 These include the Indian Television Academy Awards, Indian Telly Awards, Kalakar Awards, Asian Television Awards, Apsara Awards, Zee Rishtay Awards, 3rd Boroplus Awards, New Talent Awards, BIG Star Entertainment Awards, 4th Boroplus Awards, GR8!
 Women Awards, Asia's Social Empowerment Awards, Lions Gold Awards, Stardust Awards, Screen Awards, Pune International Film Festival, Zee Gaurav Puraskar, National Media Network Film and TV Awards, the Global Indian Film and TV Honors, and ETC Bollywood Business Awards.

 The following is the recent list of awards received by Kapoor: